 Sisson says adding an egg to his morning coffee helps him train harder, because the egg provides protein while coffee is known for boosting your metabolism.

 It makes sense: eggs are well known emulsifiers, used in baking for that very reason.
 Whisking them into coffee makes for a deliciously rich consistency.

 Eggs are also valued as a healthy breakfast food because they contain plenty of protein, vitamin and minerals.

 In addition to these health benefits, coffee enriched with egg can also taste delicious.
 In the traditional Vietnamese recipe, it is used to create a rich but delicate foam reminiscent of the foamed milk used for cappuccino.

-There are various ways to do it, so why not experiment and find your favorite?
 Below are five egg-cellent recipes (sorry) you can try at home!